VrajPatel105/Breast_Cancer_Detection_ML/README.md

 Key Features:
-Utilizes Logistic Regression for binary classification of breast tumors Achieves [accuracy percentage] accuracy in detecting breast cancer Trained and validated on [dataset name, e.g., Wisconsin Breast Cancer Dataset] Implements data preprocessing and feature selection techniques Includes performance evaluation metrics such as accuracy, precision, recall, and F1-score Visualizations of model performance and feature importance This project demonstrates the application of a simple yet effective machine learning algorithm in medical diagnosis, potentially assisting healthcare professionals in early breast cancer detection.
+Utilizes Logistic Regression for binary classification of breast tumors Achieves 98% accuracy in detecting breast cancer Trained and validated on Wisconsin Breast Cancer Dataset Implements data preprocessing and feature selection techniques Includes performance evaluation metrics such as Accuracy score Visualizations of model performance and feature importance This project demonstrates the application of a simple yet effective machine learning algorithm in medical diagnosis, potentially assisting healthcare professionals in early breast cancer detection.

 The Colab notebook in this repository provides a step-by-step implementation of the model, from data loading and preprocessing to model training, evaluation, and result visualization.
-To use this model or contribute to its development, please refer to the installation and usage instructions in the README file.